Sports in Sacramento, California

-The City of Sacramento and the Sacramento metropolitan area are home to one major league professional team — the Sacramento Kings of the NBA — and numerous minor league and amateur sports teams.
+The City of Sacramento and the Sacramento metropolitan area are home to two major league professional teams — the Sacramento Kings of the National Basketball Association (NBA) and the Athletics of Major League Baseball (MLB) — as well as numerous minor league and amateur sports teams.
 Sacramento also has recreational facilities.

 Professional sports

 Sacramento is home to the Sacramento Kings of the National Basketball Association.
 The Kings relocated to Sacramento from Kansas City in 1985.

-On January 21, 2013, a 65% controlling interest of the Sacramento Kings was sold to Seattle-based investor, Chris Hansen.
-Hansen intended to move the franchise to Seattle for the 2013–2014 NBA season; the team was to be renamed the Seattle SuperSonics pending the approval of the sale and relocation by the NBA.
-On February 6, 2013, NBA Commissioner David Stern stated the Seattle ownership group had filed with the NBA for franchise relocation.
-Sacramento Mayor Kevin Johnson fought the move, forming an ownership group led by Vivek Ranadive which wanted to keep the Kings in Sacramento.
-On May 16, 2013, the NBA Board of Governors met to vote on the move.
-The final vote was 22-8 in favor of the Kings staying in Sacramento.

-Sutter Health Park (then known as Raley Field) hosted a minor league hockey game between the Stockton Heat and the Bakersfield Condors of the American Hockey League on December 18, 2015.

 In 2000, AAA minor league baseball returned to Sacramento with the Sacramento River Cats, an affiliate of the San Francisco Giants.
 The River Cats play at Sutter Health Park, located in West Sacramento.

+On April 3, 2024, the Oakland Athletics of Major League Baseball reached an agreement with the City of Sacramento to play at Sutter Health Park on a temporary basis, beginning in 2025 before their permanent move to Las Vegas in 2028.

 Former pro teams

 The now defunct Sacramento Monarchs of the Women's National Basketball Association were one of the eight founding members of the WNBA, which started in 1997.
 The Monarchs won the WNBA Championship in 2005 to become the first major, professional sports team in Sacramento to do so.
 However, the Monarchs team folded in November 2009.

 The Sacramento Solons, a minor league baseball team of the Pacific Coast League, played in Sacramento during several periods (1903, 1905, 1909–1914, 1918–1960, 1974–1976), mostly at Edmonds Field.

-The Sacramento Express played at Bonney Field (now named Papa Murphy's Park) and began play in the only PRO Rugby season before the league folded.
+The Sacramento Express played at Bonney Field (now named Heart Health Park) and began play in the only PRO Rugby season before the league folded.

 In the past, the city hosted three professional football teams, the Sacramento Surge of the World League of American Football (who won the World Bowl II on June 6, 1992), the Sacramento Gold Miners of the Canadian Football League, and the Sacramento Attack of the Arena Football League.